What Is an AI File and How to Open It Without Adobe Illustrator

 - You’ll often lose layer information.
 This can make complex files difficult to navigate since all the elements will no longer be labelled.

 - You often cannot save or export your edited file in the AI format (and Illustrator can’t read the proprietary format of your editing app either).
 Save in a format like SVG or EPS for widest compatibility.

 Whether or not you need to convert your file first depends on what software you’re using.
-Here are the best apps for editing Illustrator files.
+Here are the best apps for editing Adobe Illustrator (AI) files.

-Gravit Designer is arguably the best free Illustrator alternative.
-It is available for Mac, Windows, Linux, Chrome OS, iPad, and Android, plus it has a cloud version that runs in your browser so you can edit AI files online.
+Gravit Designer is a great free Illustrator alternative.
+It’s a cloud-based app that runs on Mac, Windows, Linux, and Chrome OS, or directly in your browser so you can open and edit AI files online.

-To open and edit an AI file you need to convert it to the SVG format first.
-You can do this using the CloudConvert tool, as described above.
+To work with AI files you need to convert them to the SVG format first, as outlined above.
 Once that’s done, simply drag the file into the Gravit Designer window to open it.

-As is often the case, all parts of the image are grouped onto a single layer, but they can be edited individually.
+As is often the case, all parts of the image are grouped into a single layer, but they can be edited individually.

 The app has a very modern and user-friendly interface.
 Although there’s plenty of power beneath the hood, it makes working with vector art very accessible.
 It’s especially good for things like logos, icons, and symbols.